dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 ## 3. User scenarios

-DAS is not a modified version of ENS, although it has similarities to ENS in terms of account abstraction; DAS aims to be a decentralized identity protocol, not just a domain name system.
+DAS is not a modified version of ENS, although it has similarities to ENS in terms of account abstraction; DAS aims to be a cross-chain decentralized identity protocol, not just a domain name system.
 In DAS's view, a domain name is just a special kind of identity, and the identity protocol itself has much larger applications than the domain name protocol.
 Not everyone needs a domain name, but everyone needs at least one decentralized identity.

 Here are some examples of DAS usage scenarios.
-It is important to note that once we have a stable and reliable decentralized identity protocol, there are many more scenarios that can be derived from it than the ones listed below.
+It is important to note that once we have a stable and reliable cross-chain decentralized identity protocol, there are many more scenarios that can be derived from it than the ones listed below.